Da (film)

-Da is a 1988 film directed by Matt Clark, produced by Julie Corman, and starring Martin Sheen, Barnard Hughes, reprising his Tony Award-winning Broadway performance, and William Hickey.
+Da is a 1988 American film directed by Matt Clark, produced by Julie Corman, and starring Martin Sheen, Barnard Hughes, reprising his Tony Award-winning Broadway performance, and William Hickey.
 The screenplay was written by Irish playwright and journalist Hugh Leonard, who adapted it from his 1978 play Da, with additional material from his autobiographical book Home Before Night.

 Plot

 Charlie is a playwright in New York who must travel to Ireland to oversee the burial of his father, "Da".
-During his time there he visits his childhood home, and is visited by the spirit of his deceased father.
+During his time there he visits his childhood home in Dalkey, and is visited by the spirit of his deceased father.
 Charlie then travels down memory lane, reliving both happy and sad memories.